Ground investigation for floating wind turbines

 With the global surge in floating wind projects on track to reach commercial scale, mid-range estimates predict 8 GW installed by 2030 using 10-20 MW floating turbines.
 With 3-5 anchors per turbine, this translates into 1,200-4,000 anchors to be installed by the end of the decade.

-DNV has identified a need for additional guidance on the number and extent of ground investigations required to produce reliable, certifiable, and installable anchoring designs using environmental classes for floating wind turbines, fixed-bottom foundations, and seabed cable developments.
+DNV has identified a need for additional guidance on the number and extent of ground investigations required to produce reliable, certifiable, and installable anchoring designs for floating wind turbines, fixed-bottom foundations, and seabed cable developments, using environmental classes.

 Solution

-The Ground Investigation for Floating wind Turbines Joint Industry Project (GIFT JIP) brings together more than 20 industry partners who will work towards developing an industry practice on ground investigation that enables the safe derivation of design soil profiles for installation and in-place performance.
+The Ground Investigation for Floating Wind Turbines Joint Industry Project (GIFT JIP) brings together more than 25 industry partners and institutions who will work to develop an industry practice for ground investigation that enables the safe derivation of design soil profiles for installation and in-place performance.

 Partners